mrz104001/3D-AFM-codes/1. raw_data_processing/readme.md

 This folder contains all the MATLAB code to process raw data from 3D-AFM acquired data via Zurich Intrument lock-in amplifier UHFLI.
 The raw data is recorded as 4 data sets of amplitude(r), phase(phase), height(auxin1), X-scan signal(auxin2), a sample data on mica and on AqpZ could be found at the given URL: XXX.
+Only run the main code and the main code must be run section by section!

 ## Basic coding idea:
 1. Grouping the data into single approach and retract spectra on each x-y points of the 3D scan.
 The y cycles are determined via X-scan signal while the x cycles are determined by the height signal.